Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Introduction

 \section{Introduction}

-Visual Question Answering(VQA)~\citep{Thomason2018ShiftingTB,Lu2019ViLBERTPT,Storks2019CommonsenseRF,Jang2017TGIFQATS,Lei2018TVQALC} is a vision-language task that has seen a lot of attention in recent years.
+Visual Question Answering (VQA)~\cite{VQA} is a vision-language task that has seen a lot of attention in recent years.
 In general, the VQA task consists of either open-ended or multiple choice answers to a question about the image.
-There are an increasing number of models devoted to obtaining the best possible performance on benchmark VQA datasets, which intend to measure visual understanding based on visual questions.
-Most existing works perform VQA by using an attention mechanism and combining features from two modalities for predicting answers.
+There are an increasing number of models that obtain the best possible performance on benchmark VQA datasets, which intend to measure visual understanding based on visual questions.
 However, answers in existing VQA datasets and models are largely one-word answers (average length is 1.1 words), which gives existing models the freedom to treat answer generation as a classification task.
 For the open-ended VQA task, the top-K answers are chosen, and models perform classification over this vocabulary.

 However, many questions which require commonsense reasoning cannot be answered in a single word.
 A textual answer for a sufficiently complicated question may need to be a sentence.
 For example, a question of the type "What will happen...." usually cannot be answered completely using a single word.
-Fig \ref{fig:VCR_generative} shows examples of such questions where multi-word answers are required (the answers and rationales in this figure are generated by our model in this work).
+Figure~\ref{fig:VCR_generative} shows examples of such questions where multi-word answers are required (the answers and rationales in this figure are generated by our model in this work).
 Current VQA systems are not well-suited for questions of this type.
-To reduce this gap, more recently, the Visual Commonsense Reasoning (VCR) task~\citep{Zellers2018FromRT,Lu2019ViLBERTPT,Dua2019DROPAR,Zheng2019ReasoningVD,Talmor2018CommonsenseQAAQ,Lin2019KagNetKG} was proposed, which requires a greater level of visual understanding and an
+To reduce this gap, more recently, the Visual Commonsense Reasoning (VCR) task~\cite{Zellers2018FromRT,Lu2019ViLBERTPT,Dua2019DROPAR,Zheng2019ReasoningVD,Talmor2018CommonsenseQAAQ} was proposed, which requires a greater level of visual understanding and an